 Now, isn’t that useful to know.

 Details : This worksheet computes the EFC for 2015-2016.
-On page 9, the Total parents’ contribution from the Adjusted Available Income is divided by the number in college (question #74 on the FAFSA) to arrive at the Parents’ Contribution, which is then added to the Student’s Contribution (from income and assets) to arrive at the EFC.
+Taking the worksheet for the dependant student, on page 9, the Total parents’ contribution from the Adjusted Available Income is divided (in box 27) by the number in college (question #74 on the FAFSA) to arrive at the Parents’ Contribution, which is then added to the Student’s Contribution (from income and assets) to arrive at the EFC.

 This really turns logic on its ahead.
 In the Asian culture, a widely held assumption is that the cost of putting multiple children through college would, well, scale linearly with the number of children.
 Not so here.